MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 Remote Assist supports different languages on HoloLens versus HoloLens 2.
 Check if your language is supported in Remote Assist in [our FAQs](faq.md).

 > [!Note]
 > Remote Assist on HoloLens and HoloLens 2 offer the same capabilities.
 However, HoloLens gestures differ from HoloLens 2 gestures.
 Learn how to [navigate HoloLens gestures](https://docs.microsoft.com/hololens/hololens1-basic-usage) or [navigate Hololens 2 gestures](https://docs.microsoft.com/hololens/hololens2-basic-usage) before reading the rest of this document.
-You may also watch how-to videos showing how to use Remote Assist features on HoloLens 1.
+You may also watch how-to videos showing how to use Remote Assist features on HoloLens.

 ## Collaborating with a Teams desktop user versus a Teams mobile user